Santosh-Gupta/NaturalLanguageRecommendations/README.md

 #### [tpu_index](https://github.com/srihari-humbarwadi/tpu_index)
 Description: TPU Index is a package that we came up with for the community to use for fast similarity search over large collections of high dimension vectors on TPUs.

+## Authors

+### Santosh Gupta

+Santosh is a former Biomedical Engineer, current Machine Learning Engineer.
+His favorite area in machine learning is using the latest advancements in NLP for better scientific information retrieval.
+You can follow him on twitter here https://twitter.com/SantoshStyles

 ## Questions, Comments, Collaborations, Feedback?

 Research2vec@gmail.com